mireillehaddad/LLMproject/undp_pipeline_prod/README2.md

 because Google Cloud Workflows is lightweight, inexpensive, and designed specifically to execute steps sequentially.
 It gives you most of the orchestration benefits of Airflow without the Composer cost.

-So my preferred final architecture for your UNDP project would be:
+So my preferred final architecture for UNDP project would be:

 Architecture